 When choosing to use a third-party vendor to complete any aspect of background checks, compliance with the FCRA is undoubtedly in your best interest.
 Failure to comply may result in a lawsuit – in 2016 more than 400 lawsuits concerning FCRA were brought before a federal court.
 In addition to covering background checks, the FCRA has specific guidelines for other investigations done in the workplace.
 For example, while it does not directly cover sexual harassment investigations conducted by a third-party, you may be required to notify all parties after the conclusion of the investigation.

 No matter the situation, it is always better to be educated on applicable laws in order to ensure compliance.
-Compliance with the FCRA will not only ensure your company is protected against potential lawsuits but will make the hiring process smoother and more beneficial to you and your future employee.
+Compliance with the FCRA will not only ensure your company is protected against potential lawsuits, but it will make the hiring process smoother and more beneficial to you and your future employees.
 In order to comply with the FCRA, here are a few tips:

 - Provide written disclosure that you will be conducting a background check.
-This should include explicit, clear statements of all aspects that will be included in the background check. i.e. credit report, criminal history report, drug screening, personal interviews, etc. When providing a disclosure for a background check there should be no additional information; the document should contain only information directly pertaining to the background check.
+This should include explicit, clear statements of all aspects that will be included in the background check (i.e. credit report, criminal history report, drug screening, personal interviews, etc.) When providing a disclosure for a background check there should be no additional information on the page; the document should contain only information directly pertaining to the background check.

 - If you choose to follow-through with adverse action based on the findings of the background check you must follow specific procedures.
 Notify the job candidate and provide a copy of the report and allow a minimum of five days for their response, giving them adequate time to dispute findings of the report they feel are inaccurate.
 After the five-day waiting period, you may take action and inform the job candidate that you are doing so.